 The content writer vs copywriter debate is dumb to me.
 What makes you a different writer is your marketing philosophy – direct response or branding.
 Not your goals, technique, or skills.
 If you are writing business content, you are a copywriter.

-It seems to me like someone created the term content writer because they didn’t want to attach themselves to the salesperson’s identity of the copywriter.
+It seems like someone created the term content writer because they didn’t want to attach themselves to the salesperson’s identity of the copywriter.

 Do you have a comment or question about my thoughts on the content writer vs copywriter discussion?
 Leave a comment explaining your side of things.
 And if you think this article could be useful to someone you know, feel free to share it with them!